-To validate compliance, each Level 3 Merchant must successfully complete an annual self-assessment.
+To validate compliance, each Level 3 Merchant must successfully complete an annual SAQ.

-Level 3 Merchants may alternatively, at their own discretion, engage a PCI SSCapproved QSA for an on-site assessment instead of performing a self-assessment.
+Level 3 Merchants may alternatively, at their own discretion, engage a PCI SSC-approved QSA to complete a ROC instead of performing an SAQ.

 Any Merchant not deemed to be a Level 1, Level 2, or Level 3 Merchant is deemed to be a Level 4 Merchant.
 Compliance with the PCI DSS is required for a Level 4 Merchant, although validation of compliance is optional for a Level 4 Merchant.
 However, a validation of compliance is strongly recommended for Acquirers with respect to each Level 4 Merchant in order to reduce the risk of an ADC Event and for an Acquirer potentially to gain a partial waiver of related assessments.